sp872-Sarang/Interactive-Lab-Hub/Lab 5/README.md

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)

+<br> I think percentage is great in controling the speed!
+For example, if i want to turn down the curtain of the window, I can use a down gesture to indicate the action and use pinching percentage to control the speed of moving down the curtain.
+The more percentage, the faster.
+I can also spefify a specific gesture to turn on the light and then use pinch percentage to control the brightness of the light, which seems pretty fun and magical.

 #### Teachable Machines
 Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
 However, its simplicity is very useful for experimenting with the capabilities of this technology.